Neymar: 2018–19: Brazil's all-time top scorer in the Champions League, second Ligue 1 title and off the field controversies

-On 3 October 2018, Neymar scored a hattrick in a 6–1 win over Red Star Belgrade in a Champions League group stage fixture.
-He suffered a foot injury in late January 2019 that kept him out of his side's Champions League round of 16 tie against Manchester United.
-After United eliminated PSG, Neymar went on Instagram insulting video review officials for awarding a stoppage-time penalty to United.
-UEFA banned Neymar for three matches for the insult.

-On 27 April 2019, Neymar scored in the 2019 Coupe de France Final against Rennes, but Rennes made a comeback and won on penalties.
+Neymar suffered a foot injury in late January 2019 that kept him out of his side's Champions League round of 16 tie against Manchester United.
+After United eliminated PSG, Neymar went on social media to insult video review officials for awarding a stoppage-time penalty to United; UEFA banned him for three matches for the insult.
+On 27 April, Neymar scored in the 2019 Coupe de France Final against Rennes, but Rennes made a comeback and won on penalties.
 After the match, Neymar was caught on video appearing to punch a spectator in the face.
 The spectator had been filming and insulting PSG players.
 PSG said they supported Neymar "100 percent" over the incident.
 Neymar admitted he was wrong, but argued that neither he nor anyone else could have stayed indifferent.
 PSG coach Thomas Tuchel responded: "It's not easy to climb the stairs after a defeat.
 If we lose, we must show respect.
 You can't come into conflict with a spectator."

-2019–20: Suspended season, European final

-In July 2019, Neymar was absent from training with PSG, with the club talking disciplinary action.
-Prior to the transfer deadline in late August, Neymar agreed to stay at PSG after talks broke down over a return to Barcelona.

-Neymar made his first appearance for PSG in the 2019–20 season on 14 September 2019, in a 1–0 victory over Strasbourg in Ligue 1.
-He scored the winning goal in injury time in the second half from a bicycle kick.
-One week later, he again scored a late winner, as PSG defeated Lyon 1–0 at the Parc Olympique Lyonnais.

-Neymar suffered a hamstring injury in October while on international duty with Brazil, and returned to play for PSG during their Champions League group match against Real Madrid on 26 November in a 2–2 draw.
+Nevertheless, Neymar won his second league title with PSG.
+Despite only playing 17 league matches, he was also named in the Ligue 1 Team of the Year for the second consecutive year.

+Controversy was also caused by Neymar adopting more of a "pop star" lifestyle since he arrived at PSG, including being often involved in Paris Fashion Week.
+Neymar previously hung out with comedian Kevin Hart and NBA player Jimmy Butler for an event at the French restaurant Matignon.
+At the end of the 2018-19 season, Neymar skipped Ligue 1's end-of-season awards ceremony to party with singer Rihanna, causing Mbappé to demand more responsibility within the PSG squad.
+This resulted in disappointment by the PSG hierarchy, and some considered this change in lifestyle to be a distraction from his football career.
+Neymar was not included on the 30-man shortlist for the 2019 Ballon d'Or, the first time since 2010 that he was not nominated for the award.
+France Football, the organiser of the award, stated that the reason for this was because he had a "black year" (injuries and the several off the field issues).